antonfirsov/docs/2020/08-Aug/automatically find latent bugs in your code with .NET 5/automatically find latent bugs in your code with .NET 5.md

 ### Rethrow to preserve stack details

-We're all good (?) developers so our code never throws exceptions right?
+We're all good (?) developers so our code never throws exceptions, right?
 Well even the best developers need to handle exceptions in .NET and one of the common pitfalls new programmers fall into is this:

 ```csharp
 try